csivitu/ctf-challenges/forensics/In Your Eyes/README.md

   Days seem bright but you don't know for sure.
   I stand in your place and close my eyes,
   What do I see?"
+  (Open your windows to see the secret message)
 ```

 ## Exploit